VoliKoN/VoliKoN.github.io/_posts/2022-11-18-home-server-part3.md

 ## The Compute Server

-I choose the Lenovo Tiny m720q with I5-9400t which I got used from eBay.
+I chose the Lenovo Tiny m720q with I5-9400t which I got used from eBay.
 This is one of the only 1L PCs that exist that can accommodate a 10G networking card using its PCIe slot.

 It'll be running Proxmox as my home hypervisor and my single-node K8S cluster will reside inside one of the VMs.
-If in the future I'll require more computing or additional K8S nodes I can just buy more PCs like this one.
+In the case that I require more computing or additional K8S nodes in the future, I can just buy more PCs like this one.

 My current setup is a single node Kubernetes cluster, deployed using [Flux](https://toolkit.fluxcd.io/).
 I'm using the genius [Renovate](https://www.mend.io/free-developer-tools/renovate/) tool which automatically opens PRs for me when there's any update to any of the services I run.